 Pub.
 L. 106-398, §1 [[div.
 A], title III, §390], Oct.
 30, 2000, 114 Stat.
-1654, 1654A-90, provided that:
+1654, 1654A-90, provided that: "(a) AUTHORIZATION AND PURPOSE OF PROJECT.-The

 "(a) AUTHORIZATION AND PURPOSE OF PROJECT.-The Secretary of the Army, acting through the Chief of the National Guard Bureau, may carry out a demonstration project in rural communities that are unserved or underserved by the telecommunications medium known as the Internet to provide or increase Internet access and services to units and members of the National Guard and other reserve components located in these communities.